rkadithya/TelegraphiOS/README.md

 # TelegraphiOS
-iOS Product Inventory App with Embedded HTTP Server
+📱 iOS Product Inventory App with Embedded HTTP Server & QR Code Integration An all-in-one iOS inventory management system built using Swift that features local data storage, QR scanning, embedded web server, and product listing in a WebView.

 🔹 Core Features:
-Local Database: Uses SQLite via a DatabaseHelper to persist product data (name, price, QR code, image).

-CRUD Operations:

-✅ Create: Add products with image, price, and QR string.

-🔄 Update: Edit any product details, while preserving unchanged data (like images).

-🗑️ Delete: Swipe to delete products, both from local DB and via HTTP route.

-🔍 Read: Display a table of products with name, price, product image, and generated QR code.
+✅ Add, Edit, Delete Products

+Product has: Name, Price, Image, QR Code string

+Image and QR data is preserved if not changed during editing

+📷 QR Code Scanning

+Scan a QR code using camera

+Instantly fetch and display the matching product detail from the local database

+🧾 QR Code Generation

-QR Code Generation: Dynamically generates a QR image from the provided string using CoreImage.
+Generates a scannable QR code for every product’s QR string using CoreImage

+QR image is displayed within product cells

-🌐 Embedded HTTP Server:
+🌐 Embedded HTTP Server (via Telegraph)
-Uses Telegraph to host an internal RESTful API server on device.

-Available routes:

-GET /products — Returns all stored products as JSON.
+GET /products — Fetch all products

-POST /products — Accepts a product JSON with base64 image to save it.
+POST /products — Add a new product (with image encoded in base64)

-DELETE /products/:id — Deletes a product by ID from the database.
+DELETE /products/:id — Delete a product

+Serves all data from local SQLite DB

+🗂️ Local SQLite Storage

+Uses a DatabaseHelper class to interact with SQLite for storing product info

+🌍 Product List in WebView

+The server also provides a web-accessible version of the product list

+A simple HTML-based product catalog is rendered inside a WKWebView in-app

 📦 Architecture:
-Modularized ServerManager.swift to handle all server logic.

-Clean MVC separation:

-ViewController for UI & networking

-DatabaseHelper for persistence

-Product model (Codable)

-ServerManager for Telegraph routes
+ProductListViewController – UI, product list & table view logic

+EditProductViewController – Edit screen for updating items

+AddProductViewController – New product screen

+QRScannerViewController – Scans QR and shows product info

+ProductWebViewController – Displays server-hosted product list

+ServerManager.swift – Centralized HTTP server setup using Telegraph

+DatabaseHelper.swift – Handles SQLite interaction

+Product.swift – Codable model for data representation